ml-cube/ml3-platform-docs/md-docs/user_guide/detection_event_rules.md

 - `actions`: A sequential list of actions to be executed when the rule is triggered.

 ## Supported Actions
-The following actions are currently supported:
+Two types of actions are currently supported: notification and retrain.

+### Notifications
 - `SlackNotificationAction`: sends a notification to a Slack channel via webhook.
 - `DiscordNotificationAction`: sends a notification to a Discord channel via webhook.
 - `EmailNotificationAction`: sends an email to the provided email address.
 - `TeamsNotificationAction`: sends a notification to Microsoft Teams via webhook.

+### Retrain Actions

+Retrain actions let you to retrain your model, therefore, they are only available when the rule monitoring target is a model.
+The retrain action does not need any parameter because it is automatically inferred from the `model_name` attribute of the rule.
+Of course, it is mandatory that the model has a retrain trigger associated in order to add a retrain action to the rule.

 !!! example
     The following code snippet demonstrates how to create a rule that matches high severity drift events for a specific model.
-When triggered, it sends a notification to the `ml3-platform-notifications` channel on your Slack workspace using the provided webhook URL.
+When triggered, it sends a notification to the `ml3-platform-notifications` channel on your Slack workspace using the provided webhook URL and then start the retraining of the model.

     ```py
     rule_id = client.create_detection_event_rule(
-        name='Send Slack notification on my_model severe drift',
+        name='Retrain model with notification',
         task_id='my-task-id,
         model_name='my-model',
         severity=DetectionEventSeverity.HIGH,